WKMK

-WKMK (106.3 FM Thunder 106) is a country music radio station, licensed to Eatontown, New Jersey and serving Monmouth and Middlesex counties.
-WKMK programming is simulcast on WTHJ (106.5 FM) Bass River Township, New Jersey, which serves Ocean, Burlington, and Atlantic counties.
+WKMK (106.3 FM Thunder 106) is a country music radio station, licensed to serve Eatontown, New Jersey.
+WKMK programming is simulcast on WTHJ (106.5 FM), licensed to serve Bass River Township, New Jersey.
 The stations are owned by Press Communications with studios located in Neptune, New Jersey.
 WKMK's transmitter is located at exit 105 of the Garden State Parkway in Tinton Falls.
 WTHJ's transmitter is located on the tower of Philadelphia television station WWSI, located in Tuckerton.

 History

 WHTG history

 WHTG-FM first signed on at the 105.5 MHz frequency on October 11, 1961, as the sister station of WHTG (1410 AM).
 The station was named for Harold and Theo Gade, its first owners and operators.
 Until its 2000 sale, the station operated from a small house in Tinton Falls, Monmouth County.
 Eventually, the Gades' daughter Faye became general manager of the station, and assumed ownership of the station in 1985.

-Interference with WDHA in northern New Jersey resulted in the move to its current 106.3 MHz frequency in 1965, which had been vacated in 1963 when WFHA in Red Bank, NJ, discontinued operations.
+Interference with WDHA-FM in northern New Jersey resulted in the move to its current 106.3 MHz frequency in 1965, which had been vacated in 1963 when WFHA in Red Bank discontinued operations.
 Primarily a beautiful music station, it also broadcast adult standards and big bands in the evenings, simulcasting on its sister station until July 1984.